 On February 9, 1874, Amy Lowell was born at Sevenels, a ten-acre family estate in Brookline, Massachusetts.
 Her family was Episcopalian, of old New England stock, and at the top of Boston society.
 Lowell was the youngest of five children.
 Her elder brother Abbott Lawrence, a freshman at Harvard at the time of her birth, went on to become president of Harvard College.
 As a young girl she was first tutored at home, then attended private schools in Boston, during which time she made several trips to Europe with her family.
-At seventeen she secluded herself in the 7,000-book library at Sevenels to study literature.
+At seventeen, she secluded herself in the 7,000-book library at Sevenels to study literature.
 Lowell was encouraged to write from an early age.

-Her enthusiastic involvement and influence contributed to Pound’s separation from the movement.
+Lowell’s enthusiastic involvement and influence contributed to Pound’s separation from the movement.
 As Lowell continued to explore the Imagist style she pioneered the use of “polyphonic prose” in English, mixing formal verse and free forms.
 Later she was drawn to and influenced by Chinese and Japanese poetry.
 This interest led her to collaborate with translator Florence Ayscough on Fir-Flower Tablets in 1921.
-Lowell had a lifelong love for the poet Keats, whose letters she collected and influences can be seen in her poems.
+Lowell had a lifelong love for the poet John Keats, whose letters she collected and whose influence can be seen in her poems.
 She believed him to be the forbearer of Imagism.
 Her biography of Keats was published in 1925, the same year she won the Pulitzer Prize for her collection What’s O’Clock (Houghton Mifflin Company, 1925).

-A dedicated poet, publicity agent, collector, critic, and lecturer, Lowell died on May 12, 1925, at Sevenels.
+A dedicated poet, publicity agent, collector, critic, and lecturer, Amy Lowell died on May 12, 1925, at Sevenels.